Bourges Cathedral: 14th–16th century

 Work on the facade continued in 1314 with the construction of a large bay, the Grand Housteau.
 A tall wooden spire was added to the cathedral, and the walls were strengthened with additional arched buttresses.
 Between 1406 and 1491, eleven new chapels were built along the flanks of the cathedral between the buttresses.
 These were lavishly decorated in the more ornate late Gothic style, somewhat out of harmony with the classical High Gothic of the earlier structure.

-In 1424 the cathedral was furnished with a technological novelty, an astronomical clock, still functional.
+In 1424 the cathedral was furnished with a technological novelty, the Bourges astronomical clock, still functional after many repairs.
 The long-troubled north tower was finally finished, but its foundations were still faulty.
 It collapsed on December 31, 1506.
 To raise funds for its reconstruction, Archbishop Guillaume de Cambrai offered dispensations to eat butter during Lent in exchange for contributions to the tower fund.
 The tower was repaired between 1508 and 1524, and thereafter was nicknamed the Butter Tower.

 After the 1506 tower collapse, the upper central portion of the west front, above the central portals, known as the Grand Housteau, was reconstructed in the Flamboyant Gothic style.
 The rebuilt front featured a group of six large lancet windows and two oculi beneath an immense rose window, surmounted by a pointed gable with a small rose blind rose window.
 Because of the stability problems, the new front and the towers were reinforced by massive buttresses.

 The old spire was removed in 1539 and replaced by a new one in 1543–44.
 In 1549 a fire in the beams of the roof of the north collateral aisles damaged the windows below, and also destroyed the organ.
 This time King Henry II of France paid for the repairs.
 The French Wars of Religion caused more serious damage.
 A Protestant army led by Gabriel de Lorges, the Count of Montmorency, seized the city by surprise on 27 May 1562.
 They pillaged the cathedral treasury, overturned statues and smashed some of the bas-relief sculpture.
 De Lorges was preparing to blow up the cathedral when he was dissuaded by others who wanted to convert it into a Protestant church.